UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/README.md

 ## Tech Stack and Software Architecture Pattern

-- Tech Stack: We utilize the PERN tech stack (PostgreSQL, Express, React, and Node) tech stack
+- Tech Stack: We utilize the PERN (PostgreSQL, Express, React, and Node) tech stack
-  - For the reasoning behind our tech stack, refer to this [Google Docs document](https://docs.google.com/document/d/1_1IzFID0PmKTuQVWqW7zK-3XHz6-uZcC5yZ2Ghcq10E/edit?usp=sharing)
+  - For the reasoning behind our tech stack and for more granular details about our tech stack, refer to this [Google Docs document](https://docs.google.com/document/d/1_1IzFID0PmKTuQVWqW7zK-3XHz6-uZcC5yZ2Ghcq10E/edit?usp=sharing)
-- Software Architecture Pattern: 3 Tier architecture
+- Software Architecture Pattern: 3-Tier Architecture

 ## Contribution